Student Voice

 • Action Short of a Strike (This means working strictly to the terms of an employment contract and not doing any additional work.)

-The most recent scheduled strike action is taking place on:
+The most recent strike action took place over the folowing days:

 • Wednesday 1 February